Education in Syria: Computer literacy

 This measure and others, such as making computer literacy mandatory at the high-school level and English- and French-language instruction compulsory in the elementary schools, have the goal of equipping students with computer and language skills in order to modernize the economy through the education system.

 Syrian civil war

-The Syrian Civil War is a major barrier to quality education for all in Syria, reversing development gains in the country.
+The Syrian civil war has been a major barrier to quality education for all in Syria, reversing development gains in the country.
 In addition to causing widespread destruction of learning spaces, the crisis has forced more than 2.1 million children and youth out of school in Syria; an additional 3.3 million in Syria need educational assistance, and 1.4 million Syrian children and youth are refugees in the five main host countries (Egypt, Iraq, Jordan, Lebanon, and Turkey).
 In 2011, Syria had achieved universal primary enrolment and was near universal enrolment in lower secondary education.
 More concretely, 91% of primary school-aged children were in school in 2011, but by 2015 the rate had plummeted to 37%.